GREENVILLE HIGH SCHOOL ART

 Congratulations to Nadia Boyea, Morgan Jennings, Briana Mackey, Laura Morse and Hailey Sarsfield on being selected by an outside jury to be part of the 19th High School Regional Art Show held at the Albany Center Gallery.
 Over 100 schools entered. and approximately 500 works of art.
 This exhibition shows off the best of the area.
 The show focuses on displaying the more original and technically strong artwork.

-Briana Mackey, who won one of five selected jurors pick for her work "For You, A Thousand Times Over" inspired by the novel The Kite Runner.
+Extra special congratulations to Briana Mackey, who won one of five selected jurors pick for her work "For You, A Thousand Times Over" inspired by the novel The Kite Runner.

 Picture